 The 10th International Congress on Mathematical Education was held on the campus of the Technical University of Denmark on July 4-11, 2004.
 More than 2,300 participants from 120 countries - researchers in mathematics and in mathematics education, teacher trainers and mathematics teachers from all levels of the educational system from primary school to university - discussed new developments in mathematics education as a field of research and practice.

 The scientific programme of ICME-10 was composed of a rich mixture of classical, renovated classical, and quite novel innovative components.
 The classical components comprised Plenary Lectures, a Plenary Panel Debate, Regular Lectures and Topic Study Groups.
 The renovated classical components included Discussion Groups and Workshops.
 The novel components were numerous.
 A Plenary Interview Session, in which four highly prominent mathematics education veterans were interviewed by another prominent scholar, was very well received.
 Five so-called Survey Teams had worked for three years to survey recent developments in a particular sub-fields of mathematics education.
 A Thematic Afternoon, Sharing Experiences Groups and Poster Round Tables completed the novel part of the Congress.
 The Congress displayed an interesting travelling exhibition on mathematical objects and phenomena, Experiencing Mathematics, mounted by UNESCO and ICMI (see: http://www.MathEX.org).
 A Mathematical Circus addressing the general public, accompanying persons, and delegates, offered a variety of mathematical acts performed by Congress participants.

 Proceedings of the congress will appear early in 2006.

 The next ICME, ICME-11 will be held in Mexico in 2008.

-- a symposium on long distance education, diffusion and circulation of
+- a symposium on long distance education, diffusion and circulation of scientific knowledge in Africa,

 - a special session on electronic services to African mathematics